kunalbandooni/GFG_30Days_of_code/README.md

 # GFG_30Days_of_code

+- It takes 21 days to develop a habit.
+So, GFG started this course to develop a habit of coding.

-## Came to know about this on DAY2, so missed DAY1.
+### Came to know about this on DAY2, so missed DAY1.